Heliostat in der Sonne

 DynaSalt-2

-Support of the dynamic operation of molten salt receivers
+Support for the dynamic operation of molten salt receivers

-The aim of the project is to improve the transient operation of solar thermal tower power plants with liquid salt as the heat transfer medium using model-based control and operational management methods.
-To this end, the Solar-Institute Jülich, together with partners from research and industry, is developing a model predictive control (MPC) for the operation of the filled receiver and a process assistance system (PAS) for the operation of the transition between filled and drained receivers.
+The aim of the project is to improve the transient operation of solar thermal tower power plants with molten salt as the heat transfer medium with the help of model-based control and operational management methods.
+To this end, the Solar Institute Jülich, together with partners from research and industry, is developing a model predictive control (MPR) for the operation of the filled receiver and an operating assistance system (BAS) for the operation of the transition between the unfilled and filled receiver.

-In order to represent the dynamic behaviour of the receiver, the fluid and component models developed in the DynaSalt and HPMS projects will be further developed.
-Simplified models will also be created for the MPC and the PAS, which will allow for model-based process prediction to be carried out during operation.
-Ultimately, the SWFramework used in the SiBops project will be further developed and the MPC and PAS implemented and tested there.
+To map the dynamic behaviour of the receiver, the fluid and component models developed in the DynaSalt and HPMS projects are being further developed.
+Simplified models are also being created for the MPR and the BAS, which make it possible to carry out model-based process prediction during operation.
+Finally, the SW framework used in the SiBops project will be further developed and the MPR and BAS will be implemented and tested there.

-• German Aerospace Center - Institute of Solar Research
+• German Aerospace Centre - Institute for Solar Research

-• Institute of Automatic Control at RWTH Aachen University
+• Institute for Control Engineering at RWTH Aachen University

 • LeiKon GmbH